how to make a podcast

 August 3, 2022

-How do I make a podcast?
+How to make a podcast?

-Here's what to do
+Here's what you need to do.

 • Buy a microphone, download audio editing software